JanSzyndlarewicz/JanSzyndlarewicz/README.md

-<h2 align="left">Hi 👋!
-My name is John and I am a student of Applied Computer Science on Wroclaw Univercity of Science and Technology.</h2>
+<h2 align="left">Student of Applied Computer Science on Wroclaw Univercity of Science and Technology.</h2>

 ###